 Securities exist almost exclusively as electronic records.
 The institution that keeps the central register for the various participants' holdings is therefore very important to the financial infrastructure.
-Euroclear Sweden registers all the transactions arising from the issue and pledging of, as well as the trading in, securities in Sweden.
+Euroclear Sweden registers all transactions arising from the issue in Swedish kronor, pledging of and trading in securities in Sweden.